CoffeeBeforeArch/pytest_guide/src/fixtures/yield_fixtures.md

 ```

-Our test uses a simple fixture, `num`, that provides the number `5` to our test.
+Our test uses a simple fixture, `num`, that provides the value `5` to our test.

 ```python
 @pytest.fixture